interrogator/corpkit/README.md

 * Use loops to concordance the top results from an interrogation, or check their keyness
 * use `editor()` to edit concordance line output as well as interrogations
 * build a dictionary from a corpus, subcorpus, or from concordance lines, and use it as a reference corpus for keywording
+* Restrict keyword analysis to particular parts of lexis/grammar (i.e. NP heads), removing the need for stopword lists, and making topic summarisation easier
+* Use `interrogator()` output or subset of output as target or reference corpus
 * and so on ...

 Included here is a sample project, `orientation`, which you can run in order to familiarise yourself with the `corpkit` module.
 It uses a corpus of paragraphs of the NYT containing the word *risk*.
 Due to size restrictions, This data only includes parse trees (no dependencies), and isn't included in the pip package.